 <B>Trends in Suwannee River discharge

-We found generally declining trends in mean daily discharge, stable trends in daily discharge variance, increasing trends in the CV of daily discharge (a measure of volatility) and declines in total annual discharge by year since October of 1941 (Figures 4 and 5).
+We found generally declining trends in mean daily discharge, stable trends in daily discharge variance, increasing trends in the CV of daily discharge (a measure of volatility) and declines in total annual discharge by year since October of 1941 (Figure4 ).
 Since 2010, mean daily discharge and total annual discharge has been below the 1941-2018 average in six of the last nine years, near average for two years, and above average for one year (Figure 5).
 The Corrigan’s Reef locality is closer in proximity to the Waccasassa River, a small (1242 km2 watershed compared to 24968 km2 for the Suwannee River) coastal river with low elevation gradient.
 We were unsure whether climate driven discharge patterns in the Waccasassa River were the same as the larger Suwannee River basin.
 River discharge information for the Waccasassa River (detrended to remove tidal influence, USGS station 02313700) is only available for approximately 10 years.
 We compared patterns in the Waccasassa and Suwannee rivers and found generally similar patterns in discharge relative to mean values for the instrumentation period of record.

 <B>Commercial fishing and landings